vicboma1/GettingStartedKotlin/README.md

     println(customer1.equals(customer2))  //equals()
     println(customer1.equals(customer3))

-    //The compiler automatically derives the following members from all
-    //properties declared in the primary constructor:
+    //The compiler automatically derives the following members from all properties declared in the primary constructor:
     //equals()/hashCode() pair,
     //toString() of the form "User(name=John, age=42)",
     //componentN() functions corresponding to the properties in their order or declaration,